This page describes the token (Agora’s authentication mechanism). Before you start, check if your SDK version supports token:

 appIdparameter as the App ID when initializing the client.

 tokenparameter as NULL when joining the channel.

-The client passes in the token when joining a channel.
+- The client passes the token when joining a channel.

 renewTokento use the new token.